scandipwa/scandipwa.github.io/docs/installation/on-existing-m2.md

     > **Note**: steps 5. and 6. are the requirements of `scandipwa/persisted-query` package.

+6. Make sure your server is configured to point into `<MAGENTO ROOT>/pub` directory.

 ## It is time to setup!

 1. Install `scandipwa/installer` using following command: